iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > Total garbage.
 Apart from the fact that technically the app doesn't work that well, it clearly expects me to walk around all day with an 'open' phone.
 Surely a wet dream for bureaucracy.
 It's never going to happen.<br> :date: __2021-07-09 13:43:45__

 > Dosent even work, I was sitting next someone who done 2 rapid tests that was then registeredb on the app and nothing all day.
 No alert saying that the person right next to you positive<br> :date: __2021-07-08 00:13:12__

-> Think this is an important app & helps us all do our bit, but considering the importance of this app would have been better if it had been designed to be able to be stored on an SD card for people who mobiles don't have a lot of memory.
-In my case had to delete due to this.<br> :date: __2021-07-05 17:25:24__

-> Just read news article about people in Scotland not using this App anymore.
-I've been trying to get it to work again for months after it stopped working.
-Keeps telling me that it's unable to check for exposure.
-Bluetooth on, all settings correct.
-Uninstalled and reinstalled several times.
-Very frustrating as I really want to use this app.<br> :date: __2021-07-04 19:49:39__

-> Absolute rubbish, was sitting with both my friends when they got there positive emails.
-Things never went off yet.
-Pure joke.
-Just to see if it was working pure rubbed it across my mates phone earlier to see what would happen and not a thing.
-Apps a pure waste of time.<br> :date: __2021-07-04 13:13:51__

-> Nonsense<br> :date: __2021-07-02 17:53:29__